1. Introduction

 6. Conclusion

 In this article, we explored different ways of controlling the logging level at runtime.
-We started out using the built-in actuators functionality.
+We started out using the built-in actuator functionality.
 After that, we used the auto-scan feature from Logback.
 Additionally, we learned how to use the Spring Boot Admin to monitor and change logging levels in a registered client application.
 Lastly, we used the LoggingSystem to change log levels at runtime.

 The example code for using actuators, Logback and LoggingSystem and for setting up Spring Boot Admin are available on GitHub.